3 Pedicure Soaks for Super Soft Feet

 Step 3: Scrub

 Again, different scrubs can be used for this step for soothing effects and remove away remnants of dead skin.
-Generously apply the scrub on your feet and massage till your feet are sufficiently soothed.
+Generously apply the scrub on your feet and massage till your flat feet are sufficiently soothed.
 This step will remove any particles of dry, rough skin.
 After you are done, you can either put your feet back into the soak if you want or wipe off the scrub with a towel.
 Make sure you wash your hands after this step to remove scrub emanates from your hands because often foot scrubs are a little harsh for your hands.

 These three basic steps are required for removal of dead skin and to rejuvenate the dried up soles.
 The next steps are necessary for your nails and make the second part of DIY pedicure.